Justadumbcookie/Justadumbcookie/README.md

 I'm an Eddsworld account main.

 Yes I'm a venter/depressed type so do be aware.
-I'm a very sensitive person who easily gets offended
+I'm a very sensitive person who easily gets offended.

 dni if

 Drama maker.
 I don't like drama.

 Offensive jokes.
 I don't take joking about that stuff well or anything in general if it's not supposed to be a joke.
 I also take most things seriously so I don't really get a lot of jokes.

 Racist.

 Toxic.
-Only friendly people
+Only friendly people.
 <!--
 **Justadumbcookie/Justadumbcookie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.